SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

         }
         ```

-    4. Check the **Set module twins's desired properties** checkbox
+    - Check the **Set module twins's desired properties** checkbox.
-    5. Desired properties textbox - remember to replace the **cloudStorageConnectionString** value with your own:
+    - Desired properties textbox - remember to replace the **cloudStorageConnectionString** value with your own:

         ```javascript
         {